juka19/DL-building-damage-assessment/README.md

 <p align="center">
  <b>Repository for my master thesis for the degree of
- Master of Data Science for Public Policy<b>
+ Master of Data Science for Public Policy</b>
 <p align="center">

 ## Table of Contents